 Best time to drive

 The best time to visit is during the Dry Season (May to October).
-Prior to travelling, check road conditions and closures with Broome Visitor Centre.
+Prior to travelling, check road conditions and closures with local Visitor Centres.